ome/omero-documentation/omero/sysadmins/limitations.rst

 :property:`omero.pixeldata.max_plane_width` but set to 3192x3192 pixels by default.
-However, this process can be very resource-intensive, depending on the size of the image as well as the image format and any data compression used, for example see `PixelData threads and pyramid generation issues <https://forum.image.sc/t/pixeldata-threads-and-pyramid-generation-issues/49794>`_.
+However, this process can be very resource-intensive, depending on the size of the image as well as the image format and any data compression used, for example see :imagesc:`PixelData threads and pyramid generation issues <t/pixeldata-threads-and-pyramid-generation-issues/49794>`.

 The OMERO pyramid generation process should be considered as deprecated and instead it is recommended that users avoid these issues by converting